 Coronavirus (COVID-19) Preparedness Information Learn More

-High Risk Assessment Clinic
+High-Risk Assessment Clinic

 Give Your Family the Gift of Life

 Most cancers start with abnormal cells growing out of control.
 Sometimes you will experience symptoms, but often you will not.
-That’s why Frye Regional’s High Risk Assessment Clinic is so important.
+That’s why Frye Regional’s High-Risk Assessment Clinic is so important.
 Understanding your genetic predisposition for developing certain types of cancer can be life-saving,

-The High Risk Assessment clinic is staffed by a specially trained oncology certified nurse (OCN) with training in genetics who helps assess your risk for certain types of cancer including breast, ovarian, colon and uterine cancer.
+The High-Risk Assessment clinic is staffed by a specially trained oncology certified nurse (OCN) with training in genetics who helps assess your risk for certain types of cancer including breast, ovarian, colon and uterine cancer.
 In order to do this, she gathers information about your background and family history.
 Based on your answers, she is able to determine if additional testing is necessary.

-Genetic testing can help you understand the risk for developing cancer and can also drive treatment options if cancer is diagnosed.
+Genetic testing can help you understand the risk of developing cancer and can also drive treatment options if cancer is diagnosed.
 For example, a recent development in genetics means that some certain breast cancer patients may not need to have chemotherapy where before chemotherapy was the gold standard.
 Now based on several factors including genetic testing, your doctor may determine that you may need only radiation therapy or increased surveillance.
 Knowing that genetic testing can empower your family to receive individualized treatment that is scientifically based often brings peace of mind.